Holly Cairns: Harassment

-In January 2023 Cairns disclosed to the public that in 2022, during a six-month period, she received harassment from an online stalker that eventually escalated to the stalker showing up at her home in West Cork on multiple occasions.
-Cairns made the disclosure after a number of other Irish women in politics such as Jennifer Carroll MacNeill noted that they had been harassed for being women in the public eye, including being stalked in person as well.
+In January 2023, she disclosed that for six months the previous year, she received harassment from an online stalker that eventually escalated to the stalker showing up at her home in West Cork on multiple occasions.
+She made the disclosure after a number of other Irish women in politics such as Jennifer Carroll MacNeill stated that they had been harassed for being women in the public eye, including being stalked in person as well.